mirexan/S1.5-Java-Utils/README.md

 ***Execution instructions***

 		1. Open a shell terminal.
-		2. Go to directory (S1.5-Java-Utils/src/main/java/Level_01/Exercise01) with 'cd' command, where Ex01Main.java is located.
+		2. Go to directory with ´´´cd S1.5-Java-Utils/src/main/java/Level_01/Exercise01´´´ command, where Ex01Main.java is located.
-		3. Execute the command 'javac -d .
-Ex01Main.java ListDirEx01.java' to compile and generate a .class file.
+		3. Execute the command ´´´javac -d .
+Ex01Main.java ListDirEx01.java´´´ to compile and generate a .class file.
 This file will be stored in a new directories made from package.
-		4. Execute the command 'java Level_01.Exercise01.ListDirEx01.
+		4. Execute the command ´´´java Level_01.Exercise01.ListDirEx01´´´
 		5. You can modify the directoy wich content is going to be printeb in line 11, after File.separator.

 ### **Exercise 02**